Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Methods

-Because the cluster galaxies undergoing environmental effects could have asymmetric or one-sided gas distribution, to classify the galaxy based on their gas morphology, we define an approximate radius $r_{\rm gas}$, for the gas disks.
-To calculate $r_{\rm gas}$, in CO(3-2) moment-0 maps for each galaxy, we only reserved pixel values with SNR $\geq \sqrt{2}\,\sigma$, where $\sigma$ is the RMS of the negative values in the map.
-We used function \textsc{removing\_small\_objects} in Python package Scikit-image~\cite{Walt:2014} to reserve the largest connected domain associated to the host galaxies, in avoidance of the noises.
-The peak of CO(3-2) emission is determined by Python package \textsc{Photutils}~\cite{Bradley:2020}.
-Then the $r_{\rm gas}$ was derived from the mean distance of pixels with the half flux of the maximum to the peak position, and we took the standard deviation as errors.
+As the cluster galaxies undergoing environmental effects could have asymmetric or one-sided gas distributions, to classify galaxies on the basis of their gas morphologies, we defined an approximate radius $r_{\rm gas}$, for the gas disks.
+To calculate $r_{\rm gas}$, in CO(3-2) moment-0 maps for each galaxy we reserved only pixel values with SNR $\geq \sqrt{2}\,\sigma$, where $\sigma$ is the r.m.s. of the negative values in the map.
+We also tested with the 1$\sigma$ and 2$\sigma$ thresholds and the results are consistent.
+We used the function \textsc{removing\_small\_objects} in Python package Scikit-image~\cite{Walt:2014} to reserve the largest connected domain associated to the host galaxies to avoid noise.
+The peak of the CO(3-2) emission was determined using Python package \textsc{Photutils}~\cite{Bradley:2020}; $r_{\rm gas}$ was then derived from the mean distance of pixels with half of the flux of the maximum from the peak position.

-Next, we derived the non-parametric morphology parameter, asymmetry ($A$), following refs.\cite{Conselice:2003,Nurgaliev:2013}:
+Next, we derived the non-parametric morphology parameter, asymmetry ($A$), following refs. \cite{Conselice:2003,Nurgaliev:2013}:

-where $I_0$ and $I_{180}$ are the original image and image rotated 180 degrees around the center position of the stellar component.
-To estimate the errors of $r_{\rm gas}$ and $A$, we performed 1000 random runs.
-In each run, we calculated the two parameters for a noise-added Gaussian model with the same CO(3-2) peak amplitudes and stellar effective radii as the cluster galaxies, and adopted the standard derivation as the errors.
+where $I_0$ and $I_{180}$ are the original image and image rotated 180 degrees around the centre position of the stellar component.
+To estimate the errors of $r_{\rm gas}$ and $A$, we performed 1,000 random runs.
+In each run, we calculated the two parameters for a noise-added Gaussian model with the same CO(3-2) peak amplitudes and stellar effective radii as the cluster galaxies, and adopted the standard deviation as the errors.

-We plot the galaxies in the $r_{\rm gas}/r_{\rm rff,\bigstar}-A$ plane in the left panel of Fig.~\ref{fig3}.
-A clear existence of a group with larger $A$ and lager $r_{\rm gas}$ over the stellar component indicates the asymmetric elongated gas structures.
-Thus we adopted the demarcation line in Fig.~\ref{fig3} to divide disturbed and normal galaxies.
-We also tried to fit a Gaussian to the CO(3-2) distribution, and the result is consistent to what we have here.
+We plot the galaxies in the $r_{\rm gas}/r_{\rm eff,\star}-A$ plane in the left panel of Fig.~\ref{fig3}.
+The clear existence of a group with larger $A$ and{/or} larger $r_{\rm gas}$ over the stellar component indicates asymmetric elongated gas structures.
+Thus we used the demarcation line shown in Fig.~\ref{fig3} to divide disturbed and normal galaxies.
+We also tried to fit a Gaussian to the CO(3-2) distribution, and the result is consistent with that shown in the {right} panel of Extended Data Figure 5.
 But because of the asymmetric gas morphology, a single Gaussian could not fully describe their distribution.
-While the merger and disturbed galaxies are shown in Fig.~\ref{fig2}, the normal galaxies are shown in Figure~\ref{etdfig3}.
+The merger and disturbed galaxies are shown in Fig.~\ref{fig2}, and the normal galaxies are shown in Extended Data Figure 3.